Roman Military Diploma On-Line

 Children to such an inofficial relationship were only named on diplomas until ca. 140 AD, afterwards only children born after the military service were included in the legal text (but of course were born too late to be named on the diploma).
 As exception to the rule we still -rarely- find diplomas with special legal formulas that continue to name wives and kids, but only for officers (centurios or decurios) with families they had "registered" with the governor before they entered service.
 After their service they then got the privileges and the kids were named on the diploma.
 There is strong evidence that this privilege was not always restricted to officers, but also offered to common soldiers.
 Not many cases though, most common soldiers will have been too young anyway when enlisting to have qualifying families.

-And we know of at least one diploma where Roman citizenship was also granted to the parents and siblings of the soldier (the soldier continued service as Roman citizen to complete his 25 years), but no wive and kids are mentioned - Eck & Pangerl, Chiron 33, 2003, 347ff
+And we know of at least one diploma where Roman citizenship was also granted to the parents and siblings of the soldier (the soldier continued service as Roman citizen to complete his 25 years), but no wives and kids are mentioned - Eck & Pangerl, Chiron 33, 2003, 347ff

 Questions that remain are:

-1. Why were children no longer included after 140
+were children no longer included after 140

 AD ?